autorope/donkeycar/docs/parts/keras.md

 Input: Image, vector of linear and angular acceleration

-Network: 5 Convolution layers followed by two dense layers before output
+Network: 5 Convolution layers followed by two dense layers before output, Vector data is followed by 3 dense layers then concatenating before 2 dense control layers and after conv2d layers.

 Output: Two dense layers with one scalar output each with linear activation for steering and throttle.